kovach86/release-tracker-neon-task/README.md

 ## Authorization
 2.1 First thing first, we need to authorize in order to use other endpoints
-- For authorization i used Bearer token which is obtained from Firebase, since i had test table for user authentication from earlier.
-    So navigate to user/authorize endpoint and execute request.
-Body data will be preppopulated with data containing info about test user.
+- For authorization i used Bearer token which is obtained from Firebase, since i made test table for user authentication. navigate to user/authorize endpoint and execute request.
+Body data will be prepopulated with data containing info about test user.

 ![authorization-done](https://user-images.githubusercontent.com/2013682/219372721-7cafe562-80c2-4769-8e0b-d0cbb45de352.PNG)